EventStore/EventStore/docs/server/features/projections/README.md

 in terms of processing.
 Therefore, it can no longer trust that the projection itself emitted that event or if something else did.

+### Impact of resetting projections
+Resetting a projection in EventStore will soft-delete the output streams associated with the projection.
+If 'TrackEmittedStreams' is enabled when the projection is created, it will also allow the projection subsystem to truncate all streams created by the projection.

+The checkpoint will also be reset.
+This means that the projection will start processing events from the beginning of the event stream and not from the latest checkpoint.